Bulletin for Biblical Research

 The Bulletin for Biblical Research is the peer-reviewed journal of the Institute for Biblical Research.
 It was established in 1991, and is published by Eisenbrauns.
 BBR started as an annual journal, becoming a biannual journal in 2000 and a quarterly journal in 2009.
-The current editor is Craig S. Keener.
+BBR publishes articles in Old Testament/Hebrew Bible and New Testament and sometimes cognate literature, from a range of historical and literary approaches.
+A significant portion of the journal is dedicated to timely reviews of new publications on these subjects.
+It is a part of the Scholarly Publishing Collective.
+The current editor is Miguel G. Echevarría.

 Editors

-BBR has had four successive editors during its history:
+BBR has had five successive editors during its history: